Trying to decide what color to wood stain your pine wood project? Check out our favorite ten stains on pine – and tips for staining pine!

 The best dark stain for pine

-Early American by Varathane is our favorite dark wood stain.
-It has a rich, brown color but still lets the grain of the wood shine through.
+Early American by Varathane is our favorite dark wood stain on pine wood.
+It has a rich, dark brown stain color that still lets the grain of the wood shine through.

-This is a very warm toned brown and perfect for staining floors or furniture!
+The color is super warm, inviting, and just pleasant on the eyes.
+This is a very warm toned brown stain and perfect for staining floors or furniture!

 Read my full Early American review!